ParedesGab/PP5-heritage-housing-issues/README.md

 + As a **data analyst/data scientist**, I want to **create a single, comprehensive visualization that simultaneously displays how the most correlated features interact with the target SalePrice**, so that I can **gain a holistic understanding of their collective influence on house sale prices.**

+#### ⭐ User Story: FULFILLMENT OF BUSINESS REQUIREMENT 1

 + CHANGE Fullfillment of Business Requirement 1: With an R2 score of 0.959 on the training set and a robust 0.778 on the test set, our regression model has successfully met the defined performance criteria.
 This enables us to confidently state that the model accurately predicts house sale prices in Ames, Iowa, fulfilling Business Requirement 2.

 ### **Epic 3:** Data Preparation - Data cleaning